CesarCaramazana/Unity/Camera/Lock on system/README.md

 ## Solution

 ### Target detection and selection
-First, we cast a sphere with a certain radius from the player, that returns all colliders with the enemy layer.
-Then, compute either 1) distance to the player or 2) angle with respect to the camera forward, aswell as a bool to determine if the potential target is on sight, that is, if the linecast between player/camera and target does not hit any obstacle.
+First, we cast a sphere with a certain radius from the player, that returns all colliders with the enemy layer and a Lockable component.
+Then, compute the distance to the center of the screen and check if the target is visible (linecast between player and target).

-Select the target with minimum distance/angle that is on sight.
-For this target, we calculate the half-height of the capsule collider so that we can apply an offset in the Y-axis (so that the target point is in the middle of the object).

 In ```Update()```, we check if the target remains at a certain distance and on sight, and unlock if it doesn't.
 We can apply a certain tolerance so that it does not unlock the target instantly, but after N seconds.

+Additionally, if the player moves the right stick to the left or right, a new scan is triggered to find a new target either left or right of the current one, respectively.

 ### Camera behavior